Court Order Restoration

 Involuntary strike off (creditor restoration)

 If the company was struck off involuntarily, a creditor may apply to the Circuit Court or the High Court pursuant to section 738 Companies Act 2014, and should obtain letters from:

 This letter of no objection from the Registrar will be conditional upon the applicant putting the officers of the company on notice of the application, and in particular of the terms of section 740 Companies Act 2014, which provides that the Court shall, in making a restoration order on the application of a creditor, direct one or more specified members or officers of the company to deliver all outstanding annual returns to the registrar within a specified period.
 Please see information leaflet 11 for more information.

-The names and addresses of the last-recorded officers of the company, according to the CRO register, may be ascertained from CRO Enforcement Unit, Parnell House, 14 Parnell Square, Dublin 1.
+The names and addresses of the last-recorded officers of the company, according to the CRO register, may be ascertained from CRO Enforcement Unit, Bloom House, Gloucester Place Lower, Dublin 1.

 Submission of Court Order

 A certified copy of the Court Order together with the relevant filing fee (€15) should be delivered to the CRO for registration by the creditor as soon as it is available from the Court Office.

 The name of the company cannot be restored to the register unless the Order is lodged in a timely fashion with CRO.
 In practice, this means that an office copy of the Restoration Order must be received by the CRO within 28 days from the date of its perfection.
 If the order is not lodged on time, a fresh restoration application will be necessary.